Kee2u/Kee2u/README.md

 My name is Keerthana but you can call me Keetu.
 I work as a mechatronics engineer but love painting on the side!
 I use my studio to paint and code.

-I am also working on deciphering the Indus Valley Script!
+I am currently working on deciphering the Indus Valley Script!
 Check it out here! https://github.com/Kee2u/Deciphering_the_Indus_Valley_Script

 My completed projects involve: